scionproto/scion-packaging/scion-utils/README.md

 # SCION Utils

 This repo contains the control files to create a `scion-utils` debian package.
-This includes
+This includes:

 -   scmp
 -   showpaths